 How Does Invoice Factoring Work?

 Invoice factoring, also referred to as freight factoring or receivable factoring, is a service provided by a third party known as a factoring company.
 Instead of working with someone who is part of your existing arrangement, factoring involves bringing in a third party after you’ve completed the load.
 You’ll submit your invoice to the factoring company, and they’ll advance you most of the invoice’s value according to the payment terms.
 Timelines vary on this.
 Sometimes, you can get paid the same day as you submit your load paperwork.
 Other times, you might receive next-day payments or wait a little longer.
 When your client pays the factoring company, they’ll send you the remainder of the full amount minus a small fee.
-Some factoring companies offer additional services to accelerate your trucking company’s growth too, such as fuel cards, fuel advances, and asset-based lending, and freight broker software to assist your logistics planning.
+Some factoring companies also offer additional services to accelerate your trucking company’s growth, such as fuel cards, fuel advances, asset-based lending, and freight broker software to assist your logistics planning.

 Expect to pay a two to five percent factoring fee for invoice factoring.
 Although Viva’s rates start at just 0.25 percent, most invoice factoring companies charge somewhere between two and five percent of your invoice’s value.
 The final rate is dependent on your contract and considerations such as the size of the invoice, and your total volume.